Thriving in Action

 School is hard sometimes.
 But learning better, feeling better, and doing better is possible.

-This is a unique four-week program designed for students either diagnosed with ADHD or who self-identify as having ADHD.
+We are happy to announce a collaboration between Thriving in Action and Academic Accommadation Support (AAS) to offer a unique four-week program explicitly designed for students either diagnosed with ADHD or who self-identify as having ADHD.
 This program aims to help students build resilience, develop effective learning strategies, and foster a sense of community and belonging.
-Ideally, we encourage you to register for all the workshops to strengthen the community building.

 Program Highlights: